 Articles 12-18 address the particular issues of sacramental discipline, especially those involving mixed marriages and the reception of sacraments.
 Articles 19-23 concern Divine Worship, for example, the faithful should follow the liturgical dates - including Easter - of their own particular tradition.
-Article 23 confirms the authority of the Patriarch or authority of each church to regulate the use of languages in the sacred liturgical functions and of approving translations of texts into the vernacular or native language.
+Article 23 confirms the authority of the Patriarch or each church to regulate the use of languages in the sacred liturgical functions and of approving translations of texts into the native language.

 Articles 24-30 define the special role of Eastern Catholics in promoting the unity of all Christians, especially with the Eastern Orthodox, "first by prayer, then by the example of their own lives, by their fidelity to the ancient traditions of the East, and by working together and a brotherly attitude" (OE 24), so that all Christians may be one (OE 30).

 The Second Vatican Council and Orientalium Ecclesiarum have had a dramatic impact on the viability of the Eastern Catholic Churches.
 Father Giles Dimock of the Dominican Institute in Washington D. C. has pointed out that one should adopt the faith of his heritage (personal communication).
 Article 6 of the Decree confirms that members should "strive to return to their ancestral traditions."
 The statistics on Eastern Catholics are clearly underestimated, for there are Eastern Catholics worldwide that do not have their Eastern Church available in their region.
 The gift of the Holy Spirit to the Catholic Church through the Second Vatican Council is apparent in the renewed commitment to Christian unity, in the unity of Catholics among themselves, and especially in the spiritual renewal of Eastern Catholics.
 1, 2, 28-30

 Pope John Paul II made a tremendous commitment for the protection and survival of the Eastern Churches throughout the world.
 His lifelong dedication to the Second Vatican Council was particularly evident in his efforts on behalf of the Eastern Catholic Churches.